Thierry Clerc practices in Cambridge (UK) as a clinical homeopath and a nutritionist.

 Main food sources of food for macro-nutrients:

-Fat, proteins and carbohydrates are the 3 main groups classified as macro-nutrients, because they are required in big quantities by the body.
+Fat (and oil), proteins and carbohydrates are the 3 main groups classified as macro-nutrients, because they are required in big quantities by the body.
 For this reason, they should make the bulk of our diet.
 We should also include pure water as a macro-nutrient.

 For dressing or on bread: use an oil high in nutrients.
 Cold pressed and unrefined oils are the best.
 Linseed oil, hemp-seed oil and walnut oil are the most nutritious but less available and more expensive than cold-pressed olive oil, which is also an excellent option.